ElektraInitiative/libelektra/doc/DESIGN.md

 2. aim towards an easy to use API for programmers reading and writing configuration.

-Elektra's data structures are optimized to get, set and lookup values easily and fast.
+Elektra’s data structures are optimized to get, set and lookup values easily and fast.

 The idea is, that the KDB API is not only implemented by Elektra.